Traveling to the French capital during the festive season? Here are the most incredible ways to celebrate and enjoy Christmas in Paris.

 Extra tips to guarantee a wonderful time in Paris at Christmas time

 At this time of the year, the city is really overrun by tourists.
-I, therefore, recommend you to book your activities and accommodation in advance.
-I recommend using Getyourguide to book all your activities and Booking.com for your accommodation in Paris.
+I, therefore, recommend you book your activities and accommodation in advance.
+I recommend using GetYourGuide to book all your activities and Booking.com for your accommodation in Paris.

 Also take into account longer travel times, whether on the road (finding a taxi or a uber can be complicated) or on public transport, everything is packed!

-Paris is also a city of culture and the number of theatres plays, shows and Christmas concerts proliferates during the Christmas holiday season, so don’t hesitate to stop by the tourist office to check out the latest news.
+Paris is also a city of culture and the number of theatres plays, shows, and Christmas concerts proliferate during the Christmas holiday season, so don’t hesitate to stop by the tourist office to check out the latest news.

 I hope you found this compressive guide to Christmas in Paris useful as you plan your trip to the French capital during the best time of the year.